AsherBaby/personal_algorithm_project/README.md

 ---
 ### Traveling Salesman Problem (TSP)
 Traveling Salesman Problem is slightly explored here.
 A DP solution with O ( n^2 * 2^n ) is developed just to taste the hardness of a NP-Complete problem.

 ---
 ### 2-SAT Problem
 Example of 2-SAT problem:

 Input: (x1 v x2) ^ (~x1 v x2) ^ (x3 v x4) ^ (~x2 v ~x4)

 Output: True if exists an assignment that simultaneously satisfies every clause, False otherwise.

 Solution: reduction to computing Strongly Connected Components, and solved in linear time.

 ---
+### Backtracking
+Backtracking is simply DFS with some strategy to stop searching deeper, so that without searching the whole tree, solutions could be found quicker than exhausted search.

+Backtracking is usually used when a solution could be found recursively.

+Some common problems solved by backtracking are:

+1. N Queen
+2. Word Search
+3. Palindrome Partitioning
+4. Number of Islands

+---
 ### More topics...